 How many mistakes have you made this trading week?

 If you don’t know you are falling behind.
-You need to be able to explain what kind of crypto trading mistakes you’ve made and also describe why you made them.
+You need to be able to explain what kind of mistakes you’ve made and also describe why you made them.

 Mistakes come in many different shapes.